Digital Marketing Strategy

-During the summer, your kids may have gotten into the habit of staying up late for sleepovers and movie nights.
-Now that the school year is starting again, it’s time to ease them back into a consistent sleep cycle to set them up for academic success.
+During the summer, your kids might have gotten into the habit of staying up late for sleepovers and movie nights.
+Now that the school year is starting back, it’s time to ease them back into a consistent sleep cycle to set them up for academic success.
 We’ve put together some expert physician tips to make resetting their sleep for the school year easy.

 Staying active during the day.
 Keeping your kids active with engaging and physical activities will make it easier to sleep at night.